I read a lot of conflicting information about myself, so would like to set a few things out. We will deal with criticisms here also.

 I’ve been called a ‘war reporter’, and in my time in Donbass, I’ve filmed a lot of reportage, the most of any western correspondent, from the frontlines –

 Some of my ‘street reportage’ has gained wide popularity.
-This, from Munich, Germany, near a million views –
+This, from Munich, Germany, well over a million views –

 This, from Brexit time, over 200,000 –

 In my time in Donbass, I have done humanitarian aid, raising around £85,000, given to helping victims of war there.
-I’ve made 2 full-length films while in Donbass, and also reported extensively from Crimea.
-In March of this year, I reported briefly from the Baltics, before being deported after a couple of days.
+I’ve made several full-length films while in Donbass, and also reported extensively from Crimea.
+In March of 2016, I reported briefly from the Baltics, before being deported after a couple of days.

 I live in London, love Great Britain, been a long term supporter of the England football team.
 My work in Donbass has seen me awarded several medals.
 I speak German, and Russian, to a reasonable level.

 You can read more about how I went from being a channel’s correspondent, to a crowdfunded correspondent, here.
 In May and June of 2016, I reported on the UK referendum, making near 80 videos on that.
 The project was entirely crowdfunded.